 I’ve met several people over the years that named their vehicles after people, animals, or other things.
 My wife and I did the same with one of ours.
-It’s a 2009 Chevrolet HHR panel that we affectionately call, “Casper.”
+It’s a white, 2009 Chevrolet HHR panel that we affectionately call, “Casper.”
 The namesake came about in a most unusual way.

 Casper has been in the family since 2009.
 He was purchased new at Alaska Sales & Service in Anchorage.
 HHR’s are modeled after early 1950s era Chevrolet pickups for whatever that’s worth.